Rice-Stuffed Tomatoes

 During this operation, be careful not to cut the tomato skin with the knife

-Sprinkle the inside of the tomatoes with salt and pepper, drizzle lightly with 1 tablespoon of oil, and let them rest
+Sprinkle the inside of the tomatoes with salt and pepper, drizzle them lightly with 1 tablespoon of oil, and let them rest

 Mix in a bowl the parsley, oregano, basil, whole crushed garlic, the reserved tomato pulp, and 2 tablespoons of oil